 I was chatting with a colleague about the unbelievability of action movies recently.
-In Shadow Recruit, Jack Ryan is a mild mannered financial compliance officer by day (probably working on getting MiFID II delayed) – and a super-human financial analyst by night.
+In Shadow Recruit, Jack Ryan is a mild mannered regulatory compliance officer by day (probably working on getting MiFID II delayed) – and a super-human financial analyst by night.
 He can simply glance at a rapidly scrolling stream of financial data and gain the spark of insight needed to know the exact time of a coordinated physical and monetary attack.
 A terrorist plot, decades in the making, is unraveled in a few minutes.

-Hollywood aside – most compliance officers would love to do what Jack Ryan did in that movie.
+Hollywood aside – most regulatory compliance officers would love to do what Jack Ryan did in that movie.
 Go to a stream of data, pull out the relevant bits, correlate and gain that spark of insight to answer whatever question their regulators were asking that day and quickly generate reports to prove compliance.

-We discovered this working with some of our trading clients who were looking for an answer to a different set of questions around using operational speed as a competitive weapon, for example:
+We discovered this working with some of our electronic trading clients who were looking for an answer to a different set of questions around using operational speed as a competitive weapon, for example:

 We found that application log time stamps varied widely depending on how the developers coded the software.
 This can make correlating data from multiple systems to piece together the actual sequence of events a complete mess.

 To paraphrase Donal Byrne’s WallStreet & Technology article: We need a higher level of timestamp precision.
 However, simply having precision timestamps for regulatory compliance is the easy part of the problem.
 The hard(er) part is ensuring the accuracy of the recorded timestamps so that we can confidently determine the relative time between two events through clock synchronization, and trust the results.